Spam, or junk, emails are often sent out in bulk from compromised computers connected to the internet.

 Malware is an umbrella term used to refer to a variety of forms of hostile or intrusive software, including computer viruses, worms, trojan horses, ransomware, spyware, adware, scareware, and other malicious programs.

 It can take the form of executable code, scripts, active content, and other software.
 Malware is often disguised as, or embedded in, non-malicious files.
-It can perform different kinds of attacks on your computer or used to disrupt or gain control over a computer or network.
+It can perform different kinds of attacks on your computer or be used to disrupt or gain control over a computer or network.

 What should I look out for?

-Malware delivery often follows a similar pattern to phishing, so watch out for suspicious emails and attachments, especially unexpected ones and those that end in .zip .exe .cab.
+Malware delivery often follows a similar pattern to phishing, so watch out for suspicious emails and attachments, especially unexpected ones and those that end in .zip .exe or .cab.

 How do I avoid becoming a malware victim?

 As malware often arrives in email similar to phishing emails, following the advice above on phishing can help protect you from malware too.
+In addition, you can:

 What should I do if I've been a victim of phishing or malware?

-As with anything it is always better to avoid becoming a victim by being vigilant and aware, but if you believe you’ve been scammed, lost money, or had your computer infected then you can report this to Action Fraud.
+It is always better to avoid becoming a victim by being vigilant and aware, but if you believe you’ve been scammed, lost money, or had your computer infected then you can report this to Action Fraud.